EPIC Administrative Procedure Act (APA) Comments

 Search results for: 2001

-- In the Matter of Digital Entertainment and Rights Managements, Docket No. (July 17, 2001)
+- In the Matter of Digital Entertainment and Rights Managements, Department of Commerce, Docket No. (July 17, 2001)

 - In the Matter of Telemarketing Rulemaking, Federal Trade Commission, Docket No. FTC File No. R411001 (April 10, 2001)